swufung/swufung.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the [Department of Applied Mathematics and Statistics](https://ams.mines.edu/) and the [Department of Computer Science](https://cs.mines.edu/) at Colorado School of Mines.
-I am also part of the [Mines Optimization and Deep Learning (MODL)](https://ams.mines.edu/optimization-and-deep-learning/) group.
+I am an Assistant Professor in the [Department of Applied Mathematics and Statistics](https://ams.mines.edu/) at Colorado School of Mines.
+I am also an affiliated faculty in the [Department of Computer Science](https://cs.mines.edu/) and am part of the [Mines Optimization and Deep Learning (MODL)](https://ams.mines.edu/optimization-and-deep-learning/) group.
 Prior to joining Mines, I was an Assistant Adjunct Professor in the Department of Mathematics at UCLA.
 I received my PhD  in applied mathematics from Emory University in 2019, where I worked under the guidance of [Lars Ruthotto](http://math.emory.edu/~lruthot/).
 My research interests lie in the intersection of applied mathematics and data science.
 In particular, I am interested in inverse problems, optimization, optimal control, and deep learning.

 <!-- If you are a self-motivated student interested in working in the aforementioned areas, send me an email. -->